Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What timing requirements apply when filing a notification?

-Although no deadline exists for filing a notification of a concentration of major importance, notifications must be notified before their implementation, following the conclusion of the relevant agreement or publication of the takeover or acquisition of a controlling interest.
+Although no deadline exists for filing a notification of a concentration of major importance, concentrations must be notified before their implementation, following the conclusion of the relevant agreement or the publication of the takeover or acquisition of a controlling interest.

 - to conclude an agreement; or

-- in the case of a takeover offer or an offer for the acquisition of a controlling interest, and following a public announcement of an intention or final decision, to make an offer.
+- make an offer for a takeover or the acquisition of a controlling interest, following a public announcement of the intention or final decision to make such offer.

 What form should the notification take?
 What content is required?

-The notification of a concentration of major importance should include the information prescribed in Appendix III of the Control of Concentrations between Undertakings Law.
+The notification of a concentration of major importance should include the information prescribed in the law.
 The notification must be made in Greek and be accompanied by various supporting documents and other information which can be in English, including: